sirnewton01/post-web/README.md

 JQuery falls out of support as its use wanes.
 This can make it challening to maintain a website that has old, but important data as it requires active maintenance and even rewriting the code and content in order to keep up.
-An alternative is to rely on frameworks that themselves are future proof and continue to be updated over time, which doesn't seem likely for many of them..
+An alternative is to rely on frameworks that themselves are future proof and continue to be updated over time, which doesn't seem likely for many of them.
 The only other solution is to rely on internet archives, which themselves must be funded somehow and only work with public, not private content.